mrTimofey/frontizer/README.md

   * range(5) -> [1, 2, 3, 4, 5]
 * static('file-name') - prepends static assets root to the file name
   * static('example.jpg') -> '/assets/static/example.jpg'
+* linkTo('view-name') - returns a proper link to the view (there are different for static build and application)
+  * linkTo('home') -> '/', static builds: 'home.html'
+  * linkTo('my/page') -> '/my/page', static builds: 'my.page.html'

 You can define your own helpers in data files.

 ## Livereload